gaehlerm/SoftwareEngineering/README.md

        self._size = size
 ```

-It is claimed that writing getters and setters has the following advantages: [https://www.w3schools.com/java/java_encapsulation.asp]
+It is claimed that writing getters and setters has the following advantages [https://www.w3schools.com/java/java_encapsulation.asp]:
 - Better control of class attributes and methods: I don't know what this means exactly.
 - Class attributes can be made read-only (if you only use the get method), or write-only (if you only use the set method): If you want to make a variable read-only, you can make it constant instead.
 This prevents changing the variable as well.
 For write only (a very rare case), I aggree that writting a setter is the only solution.
 But this is exactly my point, there is never any reason to write setter and getter functions at the same time.
 - Flexibility, the programmer can change one part of the code without affecting other parts: Now this is just wrong as I'll show below.